 Well, I found a fabulous pair of legs sticking out just like that underneath a pile of furniture in Courtney’s garage!

 My legs didn’t belong to a wicked witch.
 They belonged to a cute farm table Courtney picked up in her travels.

-I started with a base coat of Rushmore on the tabletop.
-Then I added layers of Smoke Signal, Plymouth Rock and Freedom Road.
 I can’t tell you exactly how I applied the paint because it was one big experiment.
 I just added a bit of color— dry brushing in some spots, applying it thick in others.
 Then I rubbed away color with a damp sponge, a technique called wet distressing.